glinton/ping/README.md

 setcap cap_net_raw=eip /path/to/your/application
 ```

-Since this library can utilize unprivileged raw sockets on Linux and Darwin (`udp4` or `udp6` as the network).
-On Linux, the system group of the user running the application must be allowed to create unprivileged ICMP sockets.
+This library tries to initialize a privileged ICMP socket before falling back to unprivileged raw sockets on Linux and Darwin (`udp4` or `udp6` as the network).
+On Linux, the system group of the user running the application must be allowed to create unprivileged ICMP sockets if desired.
 [See man pages icmp(7) for `ping_group_range`](http://man7.org/linux/man-pages/man7/icmp.7.html).

 To allow a range of groups access to create unprivileged icmp sockets on linux (ipv4 or ipv6), run: